 What happens if a student in my classroom tests positive for COVID-19?

-What should one do if they are experiencing symptoms of COVID-19?
+What should I do if I am experiencing symptoms of COVID-19?

 Can faculty, staff and students use University facilities to perform research?